Addovej/xml_parse_test_demo/README.md

 ```
 In `objects` tag random count `object` tag in range from 1 to 10.

-2. Process a directory with generated zip files, parse nested xml-files and created two csv-files:
+2. Process a directory with generated zip files, parse nested xml-files and creates two csv-files:

     First: id, level - for each xml-file.

     Second: id, object_name - for each 'object' tag in each xml-file (1-10 row per xml).

 For second part mandatory use multicore processors resources.